-You can receive information, support and access to programs that may be able to help save your home.
-In some cases the firm will partner with HUD approved housing counselors.
-Also, support is provided for people who are on the receiving end of predatory mortgages or lending abuses.
-These homeowners can also receive aid, and in fact they can often be a priority.
+Clients can receive information, support and access to programs that may be able to help save their home or keep them in their leased home or apartment.
+In some cases the firm will partner with HUD approved housing counselors or non-profits in Washington that offer financial help.
+Also, free legal support is provided for people who are on the receiving end of predatory mortgages, housing discrimination or lending abuses.

-Income qualified residents can receive legal representation and aid related to fraud, illegal or harassing debt collectors, predatory lending, and mortgage foreclosures, as noted above.
-However there is also support for dealing with medical and credit card debt, and other similar issues.
+Income qualified residents can receive free legal representation related to fraud, illegal or harassing debt collectors, predatory lending, and mortgage foreclosures, as noted above.
+However there is also support for dealing with medical and credit card debt, or other similar issues.
 The Northwest Project tries to protect consumers across Washington from predatory lenders or financial companies.

 All of the legal assistance programs that are offered by Northwest Justice Project are provided free of charge for clients who are financially eligible for the services.
 You can contact the law firm at 1-888-201-1012 for more information or to learn how to apply for legal help.

 There are also legal programs that are focused on certain cities or counties in Washington.
 For example, low to moderate income residents of King County can contact their local, volunteer organization which is known as the Bar Association.
 They offer a wide range of services.
 Click King County Bar Association.